steventfisher/UNR-Presentation-Beamer/README.md

 # UNR-Presentation-Beamer

 This is an initial attempt at formating a beamer presentation utilizing both UNR logos and colors.
+In questions or comments please create an issue.